Pratap Malla: Kal Bhairav Statue

-Stone inscription
+Multilingual inscription

+Right side of Pratap Malla's multilingual inscription.
+The phrase ...𑐱𑐸𑐎𑑂𑐮𑐧𑐵𑐬 𑐠𑑂𑐰 𑐎𑐸𑐴𑑂𑐣𑐸 𑐳𑑄𑐥𑐸𑐬𑑂𑐞𑑌 AVTOM is written in the last line of the fifth row.

+Left side of Pratap Malla's multilingual inscription.
+The phrase NE WINTER LHIVERT𑑌𑐖𑐶𑐩𑐒𑐵𑐟𑐵... is in the first line of the sixth row.

-On the outside of the white wall of Kathmandu Durbar, opposite the Vishnu Temple, is a long low stone inscription to the goddess Kalika written in fifteen different languages, including European languages.
-Pratap Malla, renowned for his linguistic abilities, set up this inscription on 14 January 1664.
-A legend tells that milk will flow from the spout in the middle if somebody is able to decipher all fifteen languages.
+On the outside of the white wall of Kathmandu Durbar, opposite the Vishnu Temple, is a long low stone inscription about the goddess Kalika written in different languages, including European languages.
+Pratap Malla, renowned for his linguistic abilities, set up this inscription on 14 January 1654.
+A legend tells that milk will flow from the spout in the middle if somebody is able to decipher all fifteen scripts.
+The multilingual inscription he erected in Kathmandu Durbar Square contains the following text:

 The account of the wall and the inscription is given by Fr.
 Giuseppe, writing at the end of eighteenth century:

 In a wall of the royal palace of Kathmandu, which is built upon the court before the palace, there is a great stone of a single piece, which is about fifteen feet long, and four or five feet thick: on the top of this great stone there are four square holes at equal distances from each other.
 In the inside of the wall they pour water into the holes, and in the courtside, each hole having a closed canal, every person may draw water to drink.
 At the foot of the stone is a large ladder, by which people ascend to drink; but the curiosity of the stone consists in its being quite covered with characters of different languages cut upon it.
 Some lines contain the characters of the language of the country; others the characters of Tibet, others Persia, others Greece, besides several others of different nations; and in the middle there is a line of Roman characters, which appears in this form AVTOMNE WINTER LHIVERT; but none of the inhabitants have any knowledge how they came there, nor do they know whether or not any European had ever been in Nepal before the missionaries, who arrived there only the beginning of the present century.
 They are manifestly two French names of seasons, with an English word between them.

-The two French names of the seasons are AVTOMNE = autumn and L'HIVERT = winter.
-The word WINTER could also be winter in German or Dutch.